-General and administrative expenses were \$920,377 for the three months ended March 31, 2013 compared to \$167,791 for the three months ended March 31, 2012.
-The principal reason for the increase was due to professional fees related to the Company's Reverse Acquisition.
-A significant portion of the accounting and legal fees related to the Reverse Acquisition were expensed as they did not quality as direct share issue costs.
-Additionally, personnel, and office and sundry increased in the current quarter compared to the prior quarter.
-Personnel costs have increased due to the officers and directors being compensated with cash in the quarter ended March 31, 2013 while in the quarter ended March 31, 2012 a portion of management compensation was in the form of units.
-Office and sundry increased for the three months ended March 31, 2013 compared to the three months ended March 31, 2012 largely due an increase in listing and filing fees.
+Personnel, and office and sundry increased in the current year compared to the prior year.
+Personnel costs have increased due to the officers and directors being compensated with cash in the year ended December 31, 2013 while in the year ended December 31, 2012 a portion of management compensation was in the form of units.
+In addition, as a result of the Company becoming a public entity, additional officers joined the Company during 2013.
+Office and sundry increased for the year ended December 31, 2013 compared to the year ended December 31, 2012 largely due an increase in filing and related fees.
 As a result of the Reverse Acquisition the Company become a public company and began filing obligations with various regulatory authorities.